hyl3rid/blog/data/blog/veganpannacotta.md

 ---
-title: Panna Cotta
+title: Vegan Panna Cotta
-description: Panna cotta is simple, elegant, effortless, and delicious.
+description: Vegan Panna cotta is simple, elegant, effortless, and delicious.
 It is a delicacy that can win every heart.
 publishedDate: December 18, 2021
 tags:
   - dessert